-2. In the Part B scoring process, projects, projects are separated into their appropriate categories (i.e., rural-undeveloped, rural-developed, and urban).

-E. Example of Evaluations.
+- 3. In the Part B scoring process, projects are separated into their appropriate categories (i.e., rural or urban). - E. Example of Evaluations.
 The Evaluation Committee will calculate the scores from Parts A and B to derive the total score for each project.
-The priority ranking will be determined by adding the total scores from Parts A and B for each project.
-In the following example hypothetical information is used to compare three projects.

-1. Part A. The three projects are first scored using the Application Evaluation Form-Part A. Results for the three projects are summarized in the following table.
+The priority ranking will be determined by multiplying the scores from Parts A and B for each project.
+In the following example hypothetical information is used to compare three projects. - 1.
+Part A. The three projects are first scored using the Application Evaluation Form-Part A. Results for the three projects are summarized in the following table.
 Projects are given both a raw score and a final score.
 The project with the highest raw score is awarded 100 points and competing projects are awarded points based on the ratio of their raw scores to the raw score of the highest scored project multiplied by 100.